June 29, 2016

 Love working with patients?
 Your new career as a certified nurse educator doesn't mean that you need to give up your previous nursing duties altogether.
 Many educators teach part time while still dedicating many hours a week to patient care and clinical practice.

-When it comes to pursuing a career as a nurse educator, SNHU makes the process easier than ever.
+When it comes to pursuing a career as a nurse educator, an online program can make the process easier than ever.
 The online MSN degree is designed for professionals working in the field who are looking to further their nursing education to open doors for career advancement.
-To tailor the program to students' career goals, SNHU designed three different concentrations: Clinical Nursing Leader, Nursing Patient Safety and Quality, and Nurse Educator.
-The nurse educator program is the perfect option for the nurse who wants to pursue a fulfilling career teaching the next generation of nurses.

 In addition to the sense of satisfaction that comes from passing on your knowledge and expertise to the newest generation of nurses, a career as a nurse educator has very tangible advantages.
 According to the BLS, nursing instructors and teachers at junior colleges earn an average annual salary of $65,780.
 Those who teach at colleges, universities, and professional schools earn even more, with a reported average salary of $72,210.
 As these positions are in such high demand, you'll be poised to take advantage of industry needs.*